Looking for Boston, Massachusetts hotels?

 Lots of visitors make reservations for the Marathon, college graduations, and July 4th a year in advance.
 To compete for best rooms/rates, you should too!

-You can cancel later if necessary (be sure to check the cancellation policy when you book).
+Depending on the type of reservation you choose, you can cancel later if necessary (be sure to check the cancellation policy when you book).

 FAQ 6- Room Sizes

 Q - I've heard that Boston hotel rooms are tiny.
 Is this really true?

 A - Yes and no.